-In Africa, this opportunity is especially relevant.
+This opportunity is all the more relevant in Africa.
 The continent is experiencing rapid urbanization, increasing energy demand, and a growing number of countries developing their oil and gas sectors.
-This presents a unique chance to implement modern, climate-responsible practices from the start.
+This presents a unique chance to implement modern, climateresponsible practices from the start.
 In addition, methane abatement is not just about environmental protection.
 It is also a significant economic opportunity.
 Methane is the primary component of natural gas.
 Every tonne of methane that escapes into the atmosphere is energy that could have been used domestically or exported for revenue.
-Outside the oil and gas sectors, methane emissions also come from agriculture (livestock, manure management, rice cultivation), waste, wetlands, oceans, lakes, and geological sources.
+Outside the oil and gas sectors, methane emissions also come from agriculture (livestock, manure management, rice production), waste, wetlands, oceans, lakes, and geological sources.